 such as nixpkgs#sbomnix

-provide tools for automating of this process in combination with
+provide tools for automation of this process in combination with

 Using the passthru